Chocobozzz/PeerTube/FAQ.md

  * **CPU** 1 core if you don't enable transcoding, 2 at least if you enable it
  * **RAM** 1GB
  * **Storage** Completely depends on how many videos your users will upload

+## Can I seed videos with my classic BitTorrent client (Transmission, rTorrent...)?

+Yes you can, but you won't be able to send data to users that watch the video in their web browser.
+The reason is they connects to peers through WebRTC whereas your BitTorrent client uses classic TCP/UDP.
+We hope to see compatibility with WebRTC in popular BitTorrent client in the future.
+See this issue for more information: https://github.com/webtorrent/webtorrent/issues/369

 ## Are you going to use the Steem blockchain?